jordemort/jordemort.github.io/src/pages/blog/python-starlark-go-1.0.0.md

 ---
 title: python-starlark-go 1.0.0 is now available
-description: I heard you like Python
+description: I heard you still like Python
 tags:
   - python
   - starlark